 08/06/2021 - Merelbeke

 Certain jobs at a construction site can only be carried out by certified personnel.
 Historically, the construction workers had to bring in paper copies of their certificates.
-These copies had to be managed carefully by job site managers and workers alike, ensuring they didn’t get lost, that they were still valid and not expired, …
+These copies had to be managed carefully by job site managers and workers alike, ensuring they didn’t get lost and that they were still valid and not expired.

 Certificate management for employees

-The back-end uses the ODATA protocol, this protocol enabled us to rapidly scaffold the front-end using the Radzen framework.
+The back-end uses the ODATA protocol, which enabled us to rapidly scaffold the front-end using the Radzen framework.

 The solution integrates with Constructiv’s existing infrastructure.
 There is an integration with Active Directory for authorization and authentication, the PDFs of new and imported certificates are stored in Constructiv’s SharePoint, and secret management is done via Constructiv’s Azure KeyVault.